 When Anita walked up to the bakery counter, she was greeted by 20 year old James who is on the autism spectrum.
 James helps run the bakery with his family and he communicates with the assistance of an AAC system.
-To Anita, who has never interacted with a user of an AAC system before, it seemed like a daunting process.
+To Anita, who has never interacted with an AAC user before it seemed like a daunting process.
 She wanted to have a chat with James but many questions were running through her mind such as,”How can I make him comfortable during the conversation?”, “What do I say?”,“Will I understand?” etc.

 There are many others like Anita who have similar questions when interacting with an AAC system user for the first time.
-While conversing with an AAC user is not very different, there are certain points you can keep in mind to ensure their comfort while having a meaningful interaction.
+Conversing with someone using AAC may not be very different from typical conversations.
+If you don’t know the communicatir well enough, here are a few things to keep in mind to ensure a communicator’s comfort while including them in conversations.

 1. Communication requires effort, be patient while listening

 Typing is slower than speaking.
 While a person speaks an average of 140-170 words a minute, the average person types a mere 38-40 words.
 Some AAC users experience mobility issues that hinder typing.
 Some users could take time to respond.
 Communication takes effort.
 Hence being patient and giving ample time to respond and listen is crucial in enabling them to feel understood, included and heard.